samman4/final-project/README.md

 Objective:
 Assess the presence of spatial autocorrelation in the climate data and residuals from regression models.
 This step includes the Moran’s I test for spatial autocorrelation and the application of regression models (OLS and GWR) to analyze the relationship between temperature and wildfire density.

+Moran's I Test: Moran's I was used to assess spatial autocorrelation in temperature data and regression residuals.
+Spatial autocorrelation measures the degree to which similar values cluster geographically, which is critical for identifying spatial patterns in wildfire density.
+Geographically Weighted Regression (GWR): GWR was selected to account for spatial heterogeneity in the relationship between temperature and wildfire density.
+Unlike ordinary least squares (OLS), GWR allows coefficients to vary spatially, capturing localized variations that may influence wildfire risk.

 ```{r}
 library(spdep)